 Core Gameplay and Mechanics

 The driving model favours realism over forgiveness.
 Oversteer, understeer, and momentum are all factors players must consider, particularly in tighter environments.
 Unlike arcade racers, quick corrections often make situations worse, encouraging a slow, deliberate approach instead.
-This design philosophy is consistent across all platforms, though control feel varies slightly depending on input method.
+This design philosophy is consistent across all platforms, though the control feel varies slightly depending on the input method.

 Level Design and Challenge Progression